athul/blog/content/blog/probot/index.md

  ---------

- Here we'll make a **Simple Issue and Pull Request commentor** bot which is made and deployed on Glitch.
+ Here we'll make a **Simple Issue and Pull Request commenter** bot which is made and deployed on Glitch.

  ###### Prerequisites
 - GitHub account